 - Pag-IBIG Employer’s Registration.

 Known popularly as the Pag-IBIG Fund, is The Home Development Mutual Fund HDMF of a Filipino government corporation under the Housing and Urban Development Coordinating Council responsible for the administration of the national savings program and affordable shelter financing for Filipino employees.
 1 (one) working day is required and no charge.

 The registered businesses in the Philippines hiring 5 or more employees must register with the Department of Labor and Employment DOLE.
-In Philippine it’s very easy to file cases of labor related problems with the National Labor Relations Commission NLRC, a wing of DOLE responsible for investigating labor oriented cases.
-Registration with DOLE helps employers to avoiding influx of cases.
-Companies or businesses engaged in manpower industry and educational institutions are mandatory required to register with DOLE.
+In Philippines it’s very easy to file cases of labor-related problems with the National Labor Relations Commission NLRC, a wing of DOLE responsible for investigating labor-oriented cases.
+Registration with DOLE helps employers to avoid influx of cases.
+Companies or businesses engaged in manpower industry and educational institutions are mandatorily required to register with DOLE.
 Registration with DOLE would ½ days and no charge.